jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs12562373  a   g   0.7548  0.0020  0.6151  1   164634379
 ```

-What we want to do is get the rows from “Chr” (column 7) when it equals 6 and also the “Pos” (column 8) when the values are between 11000000  and 25000000.
+What we want to do is get the rows from `Chr` (column 7) when it equals 6 and also the `Pos` (column 8) when the values are between 11000000 and 25000000.

 Let's start working out parts of the code in AWK.
-If you aren't familiar with AWk, it's a programming laguage designed for text processing and data extraction.
-One of the things it does well is recognize feilds in the data.
-For instance, we know we have 8 columns in our data, but if you didn't know how many columns you have, you can find this out with a bit of AWK:
+If you aren't familiar with **AWK**, it's a programming language designed for text processing and data extraction.
+One of the things it does well is recognize fields in the data.
+For instance, we know we have 8 columns delimited by tabs in our data, but if you didn't know how many columns you have, you can find this out with a bit of **AWK**:

 ```bash
 awk "{print NF}" < pos_cut.txt | uniq